BJNFNE/DEV7/tools/IMGConverter/INSTALL.md

-# Installing Depencies for IMGConverter
+# Installing Dependencies for IMGConverter
 1. Open Terminal.
 2. check with poetry --version if poetry is installed. (when not install it.)
 3. navigate to IMGConverter folder.